 One of the first things I love to do in a place I've never been before is get out on the street and roam around, especially at night.
 Seeing a place dressed up at night is like seeing it all over again with new eyes and a brand new view around each corner.
 When street lights turn on and the day comes to an end, there's a certain magical quality you don't see in the light of day.
 I've been mezmerized at night before in Positano, and it happened to me again in Chile - a very different culture, but the same peaceful feeling to the night.

-In the north of Chile in the high altiplano desert of the Atacama lies the small adobe town of San Pedro de Atacama.
+In the north of Chile in the high altiplano Atacama Desert lies the small adobe town of San Pedro de Atacama.
 With sandy streets and a distinct Andean feel, travelers come here to see the arid, lush, salty, and volcanic wonders that all occupy the same landscape.

 And man, is it ever D. U. S. T. Y. After a week here, my nose and throat were raw and dry as a bone, mostly from dust clouds churned up by passing vehicles.